NX915/lighthouse-web-notes/README.md

 # Sean's Notes
 ## Summary
-This is a practice readme.
+This is a repository that contains all of the notes taken by [Sean](https://github.com/NX915) for the Lighthouse Labs Web Development Bootcamp.